Sports Performance Administrator

-  Hannah graduated from the University of Worcester with a BSc (Hons) Joint Sports Coaching and Sports Development degree.
-Continuing to develop she is currently studying an MSc in Sports Coaching Science.
-From this the focus of Hannah’s MSc Independent Study is the impact of embedded coach education within higher education on coaching activity.
+Hannah graduated from the University of Worcester with a BSc (Hons) Joint Sports Coaching and Sports Development degree, and has also completed an MSc in Sports Coaching Science.
+From this the focus of Hannah's MSc Independent Study was the impact of embedded coach education within higher education on coaching activity.

 Hannah has a variety of valuable experience within the sporting environment by having undertaken a range of different roles including coaching, facility management, athlete lifestyle, performance sport, recreational sport, teaching as well as being a keen hockey player.

 Hannah joined the School working full time in 2011 working within the University Sports Facilities, before progressing onto the Sports Performance Programme where she now oversees the performance sport, supporting our talented and elite athletes at the University.

 - MSc Sports Coaching Science (currently undertaking)

 - BSc (Hons) Sports Coaching Science and Sports Development